BRIEF NOTE ON THE PAST ACHIEVEMENTS AND ONGOING AND FUTURE PROJECTS OF SRI SANKARADEVA NETHRALAYA, GUWAHATI, ASSAM

 Sri Sankaradeva Nethralaya has got 5 (five) OPDs and a separate dedicated pediatric OPD.
 The hospital has all the major and minor OPD procedures for treatment of patients.
 The hospital plans to open up an OPD for senior citizens in the future.

-including essential instruments and equipments, beds, nursing stations,
+has adequate facilities including essential instruments and equipments, beds,

 Sri Sankaradeva Nethralaya has a Structured Outreach Programme and under these we frequently conduct eye camps in rural areas where we detect patients requiring surgery and subsequently bring them to our hospital for surgery.
 The entire cost of treatment (including investigation procedures and surgery with Intra Ocular Lens implant) is borne by our institution.